COVID 19 Pandemic, War and Stagflation: How can countries in the Mediterranean and Africa respond?

 This webinar is co-organised by EMEA and CEPS with the aim of discussing the current state of affairs amidst the war in Ukraine and the subsequent setback to global economic recovery, with a focus on the Mediterranean and African countries.
 What can these countries do to limit the risk of imminent energy and food crises, and what can international partners such as the EU, the IMF and others do to help?

 Moderator(s): Prof. Rym Ayadi, President and Founder of the , Euro-Mediterranean Economists Association (EMEA) and Professor The Bayes Business School (Former CASS)

 Dr. Cinzia Alcidi, Director of Research at the Centre for European Policy Studies (CEPS) and Member of the Executive Board of EMEA

 Representative, International Monetary Fund’s Independent Evaluation Office, International Monetary Fund (IMF)

 Prof. Moez Labidi, Professor at the Faculty of Economic and Management of Mahdia, Tunisia and Member of the Associate Committee of the EU-Mediterranean and African Network for Economic Studies (EMANES)

 Ms. Nagla Bahr, Managing Director of CGC Egypt and Chairwoman of the Euro-Mediterranean Guarantee Network (EMGN)

 Mr. Kwame Barnieh, Partner KPMG Ghana and Member of EMEA Expert Panel

-The webinar is organised by EMEA and will take place on Thursday 15 July at 15:00 CET on Zoom.
+The webinar is organised by EMEA and will take place on Thursday 28 April at 15:00 CET on Zoom.